actychen/aws_note/normal_issue.md

-# Q: How to change deafault region?
+# Q: How to change default region?
 ## A: using "aws configure"

 ~~~~